Iveco MTV: Engine

 The MTV is powered by an EF67 EUIII 6,7L six-cylinder turbo-diesel engine, producing 267 HP (207 kW) and 1000 Nm of torque, linked to an automatic transmission.
-The engine has been fully fully militarised and is capable of running on military fuel, the maximum range amounts to 600 kilometres.
+The engine has been fully militarised and is capable of running on military fuel, the maximum range amounts to 600 kilometres.
 The fording depth of the standard vehicles is 750 mm, the navy variants have an improved fording depth of 1500 mm.
 The top speed of the MTV is limited to 90 km/h.
 Due to the military off-road requirements of the vehicle, the Manticore has a ladder frame, leaf springs and anti-roll bars.
 The vehicle comes with permanent four-wheel drive and three locking differentials, the MTV's disc brakes are combined with an anti-lock braking system.
 Tyre pressure of the 365/85R20 Pirelli PS22 tyres can be adjusted via the central tyre inflation system, operated from within the cabin.